-Manage the costs, before they manage you
+Manage the IT costs, before they manage you

-When IT Really hits
+When IT Really hits hard

-Where is the end of your IT kingdom.
-Basically it is not possible, not to own “something” tangible that is not IT related and is the business asset.
+Where is the end of your IT kingdom?
+Now beware. it is not practically possible, these days, not to own “something” tangible that is not IT-related and is the business asset.
+Everything with a plug is IT “asset” if you ask the board.
 So yes, you “own” it all.
 Problems including.

 Combination of legacy and new.
-Combination of (usually) older on-premises IT, and brand new, private or hybrid Cloud IT.
+Combination of (usually) older on-premises IT, and brand new, private or hybrid cloud IT.

 That is the landscape you own.